ChrisAylen/WeatherDashboard/README.md

 # ToDo

-The application could benefit from better responsive behaviour, particularly the 5 day cards
+The application could benefit from better responsive behaviour, particularly the 5 day cards and the search history.